opencanarias/taple-docsite/docs/discover/introduction.md

+# Introduction

-# DLT and Blockchain
+## DLT

-## What is a DLT?

 DLT stands for *Distributed Ledger Technology*, but, ¿what is really a DLT?.
 There are many definitions of DLT, but let's try to explain it in a simple way.
-A [ledger](https://en.wikipedia.org/wiki/Ledger) is an accounting concept that basically defines a ledger in which information is always being added, usually in the form of transactions.
+Generally speaking, a [ledger](https://en.wikipedia.org/wiki/Ledger) is an accounting concept that basically defines a document in which information is always being added, usually in the form of transactions.
 These transactions are never deleted or modified, however, the result of these transactions can be modified by adding new transactions.
 A DLT is nothing more than a database that acts as such a ledger but also has, to a greater or lesser extent, the following characteristics:
 - It is distributed and decentralised.
 The information is not located at a single point, but is distributed in a network of nodes in which there is usually no established hierarchy, all nodes being equal, or at least capable of offering the same capabilities to the network.
 Therefore, any node could talk to any other node.
 - Shared.
 Usually not all nodes are under the control of the same organisation.
 This makes it necessary to assume that there could be malicious nodes within the network and, therefore, to establish security mechanisms.
 Moreover, not all nodes would have to have exactly the same information, as there could be private transactions, or simply different interest groups.
 - Immutable and tamper-resistant.
 It implements cryptographic security mechanisms that prevent its content from being altered, or at least, if any node tries to modify the information, it can be easily detected and blocked.